mousewanderer/mousewanderer/README.md

 + Additonal skill set (Academic based)
-⭐Learned Pre caluclus and Basic Calculus
+⭐ Learned Pre caluclus and Basic Calculus
+⭐ Capable to make an academic research papers and thesis ⭐ Learned Statistics and probability

+ + Unrelated achievements
+❗Got a certification on Digital marketing on Google ❗Got More than a 1000 followers on Tiktok